chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-configuration-guide.md

 }
 ```

-- Language server folding: The Language Server responds to the [`textDocument/foldingRange`](https://microsoft.github.io/language-server-protocol/specification#textDocument_foldingRange) request with a list of folding ranges, and VS Code would render the ranges as folding markers.
-Learn more about the folding support in Language Server Protocol at the [Programmatic Language Feature](/api/language-extensions/programmatic-language-features) topic.
+- Language server folding: The Language Server responds to the [`textDocument/foldingRange`](https://microsoft.github.io/language-server-protocol/specification#textDocument_foldingRange) request with a list of folding ranges, and Baosky would render the ranges as folding markers.
+Learn more about the folding support in Language Server Protocol at the [Programmatic Language Feature](/api/language-插件/programmatic-language-features) topic.

 ## Word Pattern